 Completion

 This first indicator, as indicated earlier (Section 2.3), will be collected as secondary data directly from the school.
-Clearly there is an issue of linking particular students to the data collected, if those sampled as part of the baseline study are followed into the final grade (i.e. JSS Form 7 or SSS 3, in Sierra Leone and Kiribati respectively).
+Clearly there is an issue of linking particular students to the data collected, if those sampled as part of the baseline study are followed into the final grade (i.e. JSS grade 3, or SSS Form 7, in Sierra Leone and Kiribati respectively).
 This would mean that in each of the three years learners would only have been exposed to the treatment for a limited period: those in grade 1 would not experience the full treatment until the end-line study, those in grade 2 would only experience 2 years of the treatment at end-line and those in grade 3 would only experience 1 year around mid-line (depending on when the term dates fall in each country).
 This is explored further with respect to the analysis of data in Section 3.5.3 (Table 10).

 The approach of tracking individual students (from Grade 1-3 in JSS), will be the most robust method, if there is little drop out, but administratively more difficult to collect for the enumerator.
 However, it might be more prudent to use cohort statistics for each grade (rather than just the data on the 10 students in each class who are given the Environmental Awareness Questionnaire), though it remains true that exposure to the treatment is different for each cohort (as explained above).
 It is assumed these can be collected from the school.